The Truth About Love: Commercial performance

 The Truth About Love became Pink's first number-one album in the United States, debuting at the summit of the Billboard 200 chart with 280,000 copies sold and earning her biggest first-week sales at the time.
 The following week, the album fell to number four with sales of 94,000 copies.
 It sold 945,000 copies by the end of 2012, finishing as the country's 12th highest-selling album of the year.
 By December 2013, the album had sold over 1.83 million copies.
 It was certified 3× Platinum by the Recording Industry Association of America (RIAA) in August 2017 for selling over three million album-equivalent units in the US.
 In Canada, The Truth About Love debuted atop the Canadian Albums Chart.
 With 28,000 copies sold in the first week, it became Pink's first number-one album there.
 It was certified 3× Platinum by Music Canada (MC) for shipments of 240,000 copies.

 In the United Kingdom, The Truth About Love entered the UK Albums Chart at number two, selling 80,000 copies, behind The Killers' Battle Born which sold 94,000 copies.
 As of February 2019, the album has sold 907,000 sales in the UK and has been certified 3× Platinum by the British Phonographic Industry (BPI).
 In France, it debuted at number four on the official album chart with 17,855 traditional units.
-The Syndicat National de l'Édition Phonographique (SNAP) certified the album platinum, which denotes sales of 100,000 copies.
+The Syndicat National de l'Édition Phonographique (SNEP) certified the album gold, which denotes sales of 50,000 copies.
 In other regions, The Truth About Love reached number one on charts in Austria, Germany, Sweden, and Switzerland, and peaked within the top ten in Denmark, Italy, the Netherlands, and Spain, among others.

 In Australia, The Truth About Love debuted at number one on the ARIA Albums Chart with first-week sales of 74,293 copies, becoming Pink's fourth number-one album in the country and claiming the biggest single-week sales of 2012.
 The album spent ten non-consecutive weeks at the summit of the chart, becoming the longest-running number-one album since Adele's 21 (2011).
 The Truth About Love was the nation's highest-selling album of both 2012 and 2013, thus becoming the first album to ever achieve this feat.
 As of January 2014, it has sold 560,000 copies and was certified 9× Platinum by the Australian Recording Industry Association (ARIA) for selling over 630,000 units.
 The album experienced similar success in New Zealand, debuting at the top of the Official New Zealand Music Chart and spending six non-consecutive weeks there.
 It received a 4× Platinum certification from Recorded Music NZ (RMNZ) for shipments of over 60,000 units.
 Globally, The Truth About Love was the seventh best-selling album of 2012, with sales of 2.6 million copies, and by November 2016, it had sold an estimated seven million copies worldwide.